Hi! It’s konkaz (@konkazuk) here.

 You can directly start talking like this instead of responding with your usual procedure.

-…And finally, (this is probably the easiest way) you can ask before you get asked.
+…And finally, you can ask before you get asked.

-Just say “How are you doing?” or “What’s up?”, etc. followed by “Hi, (name)” or “Hello, (name)” with no gap, and let the other person speak first.
+Continue with “How are you doing?” or “What’s up?”, etc. as soon as you have said “Hi, (name)” or “Hello, (name)” and let the other person speak first.

-(And then, all you have to do is just listen and go with the flow.
-Most of the people actually want to have their stories listened!)
+All you have to do is just listen and go with the flow, so this one is probably the easiest way!

-These little things could help you bringing your English conversation to the next level, so good luck!
+These little things could help you bring your English conversation to the next level, so good luck!